zaraungphyo/starwar/README.md

 ## Development server

+Before you run this app, firstly you need to start node server using nodemon server as "PS localdirectory\starwarWorkshop\api> nodemon server"
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding